weaveworks-experiments/flux-classic/web/README.md

        squaremo/ambergreen-balancer --expose-prometheus :9000
 ```

-(The `run-amber` script assumes this is what you want, and does it for
-you.)

 ### Running Prometheus

 It's easy to run Prometheus under Docker; however, you will need some
 way of telling Prometheus about all of the hosts running Ambergreen,
 so it knows to scrape them for stats.
-See just below for some ways to
+See below for some ways to do
-do that.
+that.

 ### Configuring Prometheus